 Review of Melissa Franklin Harkrider’s Women, Reform and Community in Early Modern England: Katherine Willoughby, Duchess of Suffolk, and Lincolnshire’s Godly Aristocracy (Boydell and Brewer, 2008) in The English Historical Review, CXXIV, 510 (2009), pp. 1164-5.

-I am chair of the new early modern module, A223: Early Modern Europe: Society and Culture, 1500-1780.
+For several years I was the chair of the early modern module, A223: Early Modern Europe: Society and Culture, 1500-1780.
 I wrote several of the module's chapters, as well as writing and presenting various associated audios and films.
+I have also contributed to the new level 1 course, A111: Discovering the Arts and Humanities.
+I am currently writing early modern material for the History MA.

 I have previously chaired A200: Exploring History: Medieval to Modern, 1400-1900 and Y180: Making Sense of the Arts.
 I have also taught and examined for A218: Medicine and Society in Europe 1500-1930.

-I welcome PhD proposals in particular on early modern women and gender, sixteenth-century political and religious culture, as well as early modern correspondence.
-Details about my current PhD students can be found here.
+I welcome PhD proposals in particular on early modern women and gender, sixteenth-century political and religious culture, as well as early modern correspondence and receipts.

-I have extensive media training, as in January 2013 I was selected out of two thousand applicants to receive specialist training as a BBC ‘Expert Women’.
+I have extensive media training, as in January 2013 I was selected out of two thousand applicants to receive specialist training as a BBC ‘Expert Woman’.
 Follow this link for details about my recent appearance on BBC R4’s Woman’s Hour.
-For further information about my media work, see my personal webpage, http://gemmaallen.com/.
+For further information about my media work and my new podcast series, see my personal webpage, http://gemmaallen.com/.
 You can also find me on Twitter, @DrGemmaAllen.

-I am a collaborative project director for the WEMLO (Women's Early Modern Letters Online) project: http://blogs.plymouth.ac.uk/wemlo/projects/collaborating_projects/
+I was a collaborative project director for the WEMLO (Women's Early Modern Letters Online) project, now embedded as part of the Cultures of Knowledge project.

 Politics, Culture & Society in Early Modern Britain